 - However, with mutual fund dividends, this entire signaling effect is not applicable

 - Giving dividends has no secondary positive impact on fund NAV

 - In fact, since not giving dividends often leaves investors annoyed, many funds give back capital even when they should be staying invested

 - When stocks announce dividends, the original investment stays & the effects of compounding stay intact – any dividend earned doesn’t reduce the original investment.
 However, with mutual fund dividends, this compounding effect is diminished as the investor periodically reduces their invested amount

-- Mutual fund dividends plans aren’t usually focussed on earning dividend income, unless it’s defined in the stated fund objective
+- Mutual fund dividends plans aren’t usually focussed on earning dividend income, unless it’s defined in the stated objective

 - Instead, they are more akin to systematic withdrawal plans that enable investors to take out some money at pre-defined intervals

 - If the objective is to make periodic withdrawals, the same can be achieved in a more tax-efficient manner than the Dividend plan, as discussed above

 - On the other hand, if the objective is to receive a periodic income from your investments above capital appreciation, then investors should invest in stocks directly

 - This can be done by screening for & investing in companies that have an established history of paying/increasing dividends, high dividend yields, etc.